The Perfect Bulgaria Itinerary: 5 to 10 Days (or More!)

 The bus is the most efficient way to get around Bulgaria

-5 Days in Bulgaria Itinerary
+5 to 10-Day Bulgaria Itinerary

 Days 1-3: Sofia

-It is likely that you will begin your Bulgaria itinerary in the capital and largest city of Sofia.
+It is likely that you will begin your Bulgaria itinerary in the capital city of Sofia.
 Though Sofia may not have to best reputation among Balkan cities (when we first planned to visit, we were told to skip it by numerous people), we’ve found that it has a lot to offer visitors with great energy and many interesting things to do.

-Though you could easily spend a week or more exploring Sofia, if you only have 5 days in Bulgaria, we recommend spending 3 of those days in the capital.
 There are a number of things to occupy yourself during these three days in Sofia including visiting the top monuments like the ancient city of Serdika and the Alexander Nevsky Cathedral.

 You can also take the time to visit some of Sofia’s many museums, enjoy its thriving culinary scene, and learn more about its communist history.